Nilla Pizzi: 1950s

-The 1950s saw her become the singer of many successful songs, as "Che bel fiulin", written for her by a certain Casasco.
+The 1950s saw her become the singer of many successful songs, such as "Che bel fiulin", written for her by a certain Casasco.
 In 1951 she won the first Sanremo Music Festival with "Grazie dei fiori", also finishing second with "La luna si veste d'argento", sung in duet with Achille Togliani.
 "Grazie dei fiori" would go on to sell 36,000 copies, a massive success for the era.
 In the same year, the Italian version of the hit "Cherry Pink (and Apple Blossom White)", titled "Ciliegi rosa", was quite successful.